BenGlicksberg/ROMOP/README.md

 #### Clinical Data

 ROMOP requires EHR data to be in OMOP format and on a server accessible to by the user.
-In it’s current form, ROMOP requires the database to be in either *MySQL* or *PostgreSQL* format, but subsequent releases will allow for other formats.
+In it’s current form, ROMOP can connect to databases in *MySQL* using the RMySQL driver or many other formats, including *Oracle*, *PostgreSQL*, *Microsoft SQL Server*, *Amazon Redshift*, *Google BigQuery*, and *Microsoft Parallel Data Warehouse*, through utilization of the DatabaseConnector and SqlRender packages developed by the OHDSI group (see below).

 Users without access to EHR data might consider using synthetic public data following the instructions provided by the OHDSI group